 Payment for School Meals

-Dinners must be paid for by the Monday morning of the week you wish to have meals.
+Dinners must be paid for in advance.
 You can pay any amount on to your account, it will only be debited for the lunches your child has.Pay for School Meals via the Pay+ Payments section in your ParentMail account - for help please visit the ParentMail help page.

 If you do not have credit on your child's dinner account then you must provide packed lunches for them.